zang74/jellyfin_config_backup/README.md

 The script is pretty simple.
 It copies a slightly-customizable list of Jellyfin config files to a temporary directory, compresses the directory and saves that a .zip file in the destination folder.
 It then proceeds to delete old backups so that you have a customizable number remaining.

 ## Note
-You must be logged into your Synology via SSH and have Sudo priviledges:
+You must be logged into your Synology via SSH and have Sudo privileges:

 [How to access DSM via SSH](https://kb.synology.com/en-ca/DSM/tutorial/How_to_login_to_DSM_with_root_permission_via_SSH_Telnet "SSH Instructions for Synology DSM")

 ## Script Installation
 This is a one-step command-line install.
-It is meant to be run as Root.
+It is meant to be run in userspace, but requires read permissions for the jellyfin config, as well as save locations.
+That means the account using the script needs permissions for both the jellyfin config, as well as the destination and (optional) logfile locations.

-SSH into your Synology with an account with proper priviledges, switch user to Root (`sudo su -l` and enter your password) and cut & paste the following:
+SSH into your Synology with a user account with privileges, and cut & paste the following:
 ```
-mkdir -p /volume1/.scripts/ && wget -O /volume1/.scripts/jellyfin_config_backup.py https://raw.githubusercontent.com/zang74/jellyfin_backup/master/jellyfin_config_backup.py && chmod +x /volume1/.scripts/jellyfin_config_backup.py && exit
+mkdir -p ~/scripts/ && wget -O ~/scripts/jellyfin_config_backup.py https://raw.githubusercontent.com/zang74/jellyfin_backup/master/jellyfin_config_backup.py && chmod +x ~/scripts/jellyfin_config_backup.py
 ```
 Setting it up to auto-run is performed within the DSM UI and [instructions are in the wiki](https://github.com/zang74/jellyfin_config_backup/wiki/Setting-up-Synology-Task-Scheduler).

 ## GIT Installation
 This requires the GIT package be installed on your DSM from the Synology Package Center.
-It assumes you know more than just the basics on Linux privileges and command-line arguments, and can move files via command-line to where you want them to live.
+This method assumes you know more than just the basics on Linux privileges and command-line arguments, and can move files via command-line to where you want them to live.
 I've added it simply because many might not be cool with the idea of running a one-liner command from the internet.
 If you install in this method, make sure you remember where you put it; it'll be important for later.
-I recommend creating and installing to /volume1/.scripts/.
 ```
 git clone git@github.com:zang74/jellyfin_config_backup.git
 cd jellyfin_config_backup